 Sometimes, yes.
 We support the responsible use of any innovative, safe technology.
 We decide whether to use ingredients derived from GMOs at a local level, based on consumer expectations and local regulations.

-We consider that GMOs that have passed regulatory approval are safe, and have a potential role to play in increasing food production, supporting sustainable agriculture and helping to feed a growing world population.
+We believe ‘GMO ingredients’ have a potentially important role to play in increasing food production, to support sustainable agriculture and help feed a growing world population.

 Does Nestlé produce GM crops?